mixpanel/docs/pages/docs/access-security/single-sign-on/shared-sso.md

 ## Migrating To Shared SSO

-If you have Single Sign-On configured for an Organization, and want to use the same email domains with Shared SSO, you will need to migrate.
+If you have Single Sign-On configured for an Organization, and want to use the same email domains with a Shared SSO; you will need to follow these steps to migrate and minimize the time Single Sign-On is unavailable for your users.

-Following these steps in this order will minimize the time Single Sign-On is unavailable for your users.
+Be sure to follow these steps in this order, or there will be more downtime for Single Sign-On.

 1. Create an Admin Organization
 2. Set up SSO for the Admin Organization and configure an application in your IDP to match